About the Rubenstein Library Renovation

 To accomplish this vision, the Libraries are working with architectural firm Shepley Bulfinch, who also designed the much-loved Bostock Library and von der Heyden Pavilion, as well as the highly successful renovation of Perkins Library.

-Construction work is expected to begin in late 2012 and continue through summer of 2015.
+Construction work began in late 2012 and continue through summer of 2015.
 When the renovation is complete, the David M. Rubenstein Rare Book & Manuscript Library will provide a striking culmination to the Perkins Project.